 Russia is one of a select number of countries in the world that are located in more than one continent.
 The other famous example of a transcontinental state is Turkey, which is also in both Europe and Asia.
 Istanbul, the largest city in Turkey, is one of the few examples of cities which are located in multiple continents.

 There are also quite a few other, less well known, transcontinental states.
-Examples include Kazazkhstan, which has a couple of provinces west of the Urals, Egypt, which because it straddles the Suez Canal is in both Africa and Asia, and Greece, which is mostly in Europe, but has a couple of islands near Turkey, in Asia.
+Examples include France, which has territory on almost every continent, Egypt, which because it straddles the Suez Canal is in both Africa and Asia, and Greece, which is mostly in Europe, but has a couple of islands near Turkey, in Asia.

 Did Russia once span three continents?